How does Weather Affect Migraine?

 Many people assume that weather can’t possibly be a factor in their migraine attacks.
 Most migraine triggers are more internal factors - hormones, food or even stress - which make them seem more “believable”.
 Weather is not a trigger for everyone, but it can be a major trigger for many people with migraine.

-Migraine triggers are things that your brain is more sensitive to, and that sensitivity is what causes migraine.
-When you have migraine, even small changes are sensed by your brain, causing your brain to go into “migraine mode”.
+Migraine triggers are things that your brain is more sensitive to, and that sensitivity is what causes migraine attacks.
+When you have a migraine attack, even small changes are sensed by your brain, causing your brain to go into “migraine mode”.
 The kinds of changes you are sensitive to are unique to you, and can even change over time.
 Only some people are sensitive to changes in weather as a trigger, but those that are definitely know it.

 What Kind of Weather Triggers Migraine?